PardeeCenterDU/IFs-Issues-Tracking/README.md

 5. Add any other labels as appropriate, based off their description
 6. Submit!

-# Example of an Approrpiate Error Report
+# Example of an Appropriate Error Report

 Example:
 1. Short Description: Error Changing Scenario Parameter